chandru007raju/chandru007raju/README.md

 - 🙋🏻‍♂️ My name is S R ChandraShekar.

-- 👨🏻‍💻 I'm a ComputerScience Engineer.
+- 👨🏻‍💻 I'm a ComputerScience Engineer.(computer programmer and software engineer)

 - 💻 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.